ssun5/ssun5.github.io/src/posts/opamp.md

 g_m = \frac{2I_D}{V_{gs}-V_{th}}
 $$

 In practice, we should determine the values by first characterizing and plotting *$g_m/I_D$* curves of the transistors.
-To pick the values for $A_{V1}$ and $A_{V2}$, we need to take into account of the total system response.
+To pick the values for $A_{V1}$ and $A_{V2}$, we need to take into account the total system's frequency response.

 ## Placing $p_1$ and $p_2$
 Recall that the design requirements specify a unity gain frequency (UGW) of 5MHz.
-We can assume that the system has *two dominant poles $p_1$ and $p_2$ at $\omega_{p1}$ and $\omega_{p2}$*, respectively.
+We can assume that the system has *two dominant poles $p_1$ and $p_2$* (at $\omega_{p1}$ and $\omega_{p2}$, respectively).
 We further assert that $p_2$ is at a frequency higher than UGW and that it does not participate significantly in the initial roll-off — the justification for this assertion is that we require it to be the case, since having two poles before cross-over leads to instability of the overall system.

 Using these conditions, we determine the location of $p_1$ by drawing a line at a slope of $-20\text{ dB}/\text{decade}$ from $(5\text{ MHz},0\text{ dB})$ to where it intersects a horizontal line at 90dB (the DC gain of the system).